Fractals for Kernelization Lower Bounds: Conclusion

+The vertex~cost can be interpreted as a tool to avoid deletion of clones.
+Herein, we can set the vertex~cost larger than the budget for vertex-deletions in a given problem instance to avoid any deletion of clones.
+To this end, note that to essentially change the structure of the graph by deleting a vertex having clones, it is required the delete all clones of the vertex as well.

+We remark that the vertex-deletion variant of the~\fractal{} can be directed in the same way as the edge-deletion variant of the~\fractal{} such that the obtained graph is acyclic.
+Moreover, we can transfer the notion of boundaries, now being a set of vertices instead, as well as the dual structure for the vertex-deletion variant of~\fractal{} (cf.~\cref{fig:edgedeltovertexdel}).
+Note that in general~$\triangle_q^{c;d}$ is not planar, for example for~$c,d\geq 3$.

+One can show that all properties of the edge-deletion variant also hold on the vertex-deletion variant, replacing edge~cuts by vertex~cuts (modulo some constants), while forbidding to delete clones.
+Again, the latter is reasonable since in any application we can set the vertex~cost larger than the budget for vertex-deletions.
+For example, considering any minimum $C_\lv$-$C_\rv$~vertex cut in~$\triangle_q^{c;d}$, where every vertex in every~$C_x$, $x\in V(\triangle_q)$, is not allowed to be deleted.
+One can show that it is of size $(q+1)\cdot c$, using a simple bijection of the edges in~$\triangle_q^c$ and the corresponding vertices in~$\triangle_q^{c;d}$.

+In addition, one can modify~\cref{constr:constr1,constr:constr2} slightly to use the vertex-deletion variants for vertex-deletion problems.
+Herein, it is worth to mention how the merging of the source and sink vertices of the input instances works.
+Consider $s_i$ and $v_{i-1}$ as defined in~\cref{constr:constr1}, and let $d\in\N$ be the vertex~cost.
+Note that $v_{i-1}$ is replaced by $C:=C_{v_{i-1}}$ with $|C|=d$.
+We remove $s_i$ and all incident edges of $s_i$, and add $d$ copies $s_i^{1},\ldots,s_i^{d}$ of $s_i$.
+In addition, if $\{s_i,x\}$ was an edge we deleted in the previous step, we add the edges $\{s_i^{j},x\}$ for all $j\in[d]$.
+Finally, we merge each $s_i^{j}$ with one vertex in~$C$ in such a way that each vertex in~$C$ is merged exactly once.
+We apply an analogue procedure to the sink vertex~$t_i$ and~$C_{v_i}$.

+We remark that recently, Zschoche~\cite{Zschoche17} used the fractalism technique to exclude the existence of polynomial kernels for the problem of finding $s$-$t$ separators in temporal graphs under $\NP\not\subseteq \coNP/\poly$.
+Moreover, a gadget relying on grids that could ensure planarity for the vertex-deletion variant of the \fractal{} is proposed.

-We claim that the new \fractal can be used in the same way as the original \fractal in order to exclude polynomial kernels for vertex deletion variants of the problems discussed in this work---both in undirected and directed, but not for planar variants. \iflong{}\subparagraph*{Outlook.}\fi{} \ifshort{}\textbf{Outlook.}\fi{} We provided several case studies where our fractalism technique applies.
-It remains open to further explore the limitations and possibilities of our technique in more contexts. \cref{tab:overview} in \cref{sec:intro} presents an open question which should be clarified.
-Moreover, we could not settle the cases for vertex deletion problems when the underlying graphs are planar. \subparagraph*{Acknowledgement.} \iflong{}We thank Manuel Sorge (TU Berlin) for his help with the proof of~\cref{thm:planarspmveisnphard}.\else{} We thank Manuel Sorge (TU Berlin) for fruitful discussions.\fi{}
+\subparagraph*{Outlook.} We provided several case studies where our fractalism technique applies.
+It remains open to further explore the limitations and possibilities of our technique in more contexts.
+Note that the fractal structure also applies for refuting the existence of polynomial kernels for problems not dealing with cuts~\cite{GuillemotHPP13}. \cref{tab:overview} in \cref{sec:intro} presents an open question which should be clarified.
+Moreover, we could not settle the cases for vertex deletion problems when the underlying graphs are planar.